 Passion.
 And I. Had rented a trailer in the middle of the desert.

 Lobster radio is not a dish.
-This was in fact a transistor radio shaped like a lobster.
+This was, in fact, a transistor radio shaped like a lobster.
 Passion took it to be homage to Dali’s lobster telephone.
 I tried to tune in the radio but the batteries were very low and we were only able to pick up one radio station and this faintly.
 It was Radio Gloucestershire and there was a local news bulletin on.
-We listened to items about a fire at a superstore in Cheltenham and a little about the alarming rise in binge drinking in Stow on the Wold, before an item much more close to home.
+We listened to items about a fire at a superstore in Cheltenham and a little about the alarming rise in binge drinking in Stow on the Wold, before an item much closer to home.

 ‘The search is still on for the couple, Milan and Passion Mandalay, missing in the Cotswolds since Monday last week.
 They were last seen at Kemble railway station………..’

-The battery died at this point so were not able to find out what Radio Gloucestershire thought might have happened to us.
+The battery died at this point so could not find out what Radio Gloucestershire thought might have happened to us.